 - No scary equipment to send a helicopter mum into a spin

 - Right next to a train station for train loving children.

 Tick, tick, tick!

 There are a couple of cons to keep in mind if planning to visit.
 Unfortunately in the morning most of the playground is unshaded (there’s some shade on the bench seats) although the shade comes over in the afternoon.
 On hot days the equipment gets hot early.
 This is not an issue in Winter.
 The toilets are a bit of a trek into the arcade at the shops, so maybe swing past them on your way so you know exactly where you’re headed when you get your 10 second warning signal for toilet time!
 You can usually find a parking spot easily and it’s free, although timed (largely 2 hours).

 Those living in the upper Hills are probably thinking it’s a long way to drive for a playground.
 Well, let us tempt you some more!

 Beecroft has a lovely village feel to it and there are some seriously good cafes that boast excellent coffee, as well as a few great little gift shops.
 There’s the cool Longshot Café which is often teeming with mums.
 Chicken and Fishhead combines coffee with a cute little kids clothing store up the back and caters well for kids, with ice creams. cupcakes and milkshakes.
-And there’s Espresso Recipe (owned by a Hills District Mum) that does great Campos coffee.
+And there’s Harvest which does a great coffee.
 All three do great milkshakes for kids and are definitely worth the stop on the way to or from the playground.

 Beecroft Train Station Park